nicolerizzo22/BankChurn/README.md

 -	Build box plots for each numeric field, broken out by churners vs. non-churners

-Thank you for takikng the time to look at this project! 🫶
+Thank you for taking the time to look at this project! 🫶